spryker/spryker-shop-core/Bundles/CheckoutPage/src/SprykerShop/Yves/CheckoutPage/Theme/default/components/molecules/validate-next-checkout-step/README.md

-Verifies form field elements to enable next step checkout button.
+Verifies form field elements to enable the next step of checkout button.